 One specific example of this is found in the construction standard under 1926.21(b)(2) where OSHA states: “The employer shall instruct each employee in the recognition and avoidance of unsafe conditions and the regulations applicable to his work environment to control or eliminate any hazards or other exposure to illness or injury”.

-While safety training will be a large part in ensuring compliance with this specific regulation, safety talks are also a way to help to ensure compliance.
+While training will be a large part in ensuring compliance with this specific regulation, these type of talks are also a way to help to ensure compliance.
 These talks need to have the correct documentation to do so.

-Without documenting safety talks there is no actual proof they were done.
+Without documenting these efforts, there is no actual proof they were done.
 Meaning there is nothing to show OSHA or someone in your company in response to whether or not you were educating your employees on the hazards involved in their work.

 Every time a talk is conducted a sign-in sheet should be completed by the presenter and signed by everyone present for the meeting.
 Some guidelines for documentation: